sjdthree/Is_my_node_even_connected_to_sql/README.md

 # Is_my_node_even_connected_to_sql
 Running Node.js -- but first, how do I even know, through the thicket of proxy and db logins, that i'm even connected?

+Clone and run this repo to get your configuration right.
+Then get on with node, react, cors, etc. etc.

 # SETUP

 clone the repo